mefrem/mefrem.github.io/_pages/coaching.md

 - mastering my body, eating habits, and physical training schedule
 - changing careers into tech and being accorded a lifechanging income
-- uprooting my life and moving to the city with the brightest future in America: Austin, Texas
+- uprooting and moving to the city with the brightest future in America: Austin, Texas
 - owning my sundry emotions, extirpating the shame we all exit childhood with
-- approaching strangers with captivating energy, making friends
+- approaching strangers with captivating energy, making friends, navigating dizzyingly high status and successful worlds
 - leveling up skills, habits, feats of strength; from handstand push-ups to coding, morning routines, and knowledge management
 - toggling between sprinting the race, running the marathon, and knowing when not playing the game at all